open-quantum-safe/liboqs/docs/algorithms/kem_bike.md

   - AVX2
   - AVX512

-- BIKE2 is currently disabled.
+- BIKE2 is currently set to have BATCH_SIZE=16.